cass-kul/cass-kul.github.io/_exercises/5-os.md

 <img src="/exercises/5-os/process_layout.drawio.png" alt="32bit RARS process layout" />
 </center>

 The `.text` sections contains the program's code.
 Every *jump* or *branch* that you write will land in this section.
 The `.data` section contains the global variables that you declared in advance.
 The *heap* and *stack* are both dynamic regions: their size can grow and shrink when required.
 The OS reserves just enough memory for the program to run.
-When the processes requires more memory, more memory can dynamically be requested from the *heap* region, which is initially empty, through a system call.
+When the processes require more memory, more memory can dynamically be requested from the *heap* region, which is initially empty, through a system call.
 This is in contrast with our approach that reserved a *heap* in the `.data` section: we might have reserved a lot of bytes that the process would never even use or need, which would be a waste of memory.

 ### Dynamically allocating memory
 The RARS OS provides a system call `sbrk` (system call number 9) to dynamically request memory.
 When you request `n` bytes with `sbrk`, the OS will increase the heap region with `n` bytes towards the stack and returns an address, pointing inside the heap region, that can be used to store `n` bytes.
 This system call replaces the use of the simple allocator function.
 Following code snippet shows how `sbrk` can be used to dynamically allocate 8 bytes and store two integers in this newly allocated heap region.